Welcome Counsellors, Advisors and Educators

 Complete this application form to receive important application updates, get details about upcoming events, and to stay connected with the University of Toronto.

 Admissions average calculations will be made based on Grade 11 finals and any available Grade 12 finals/midterms (in progress), with emphasis on courses specific to the program to which students have applied to.
 If a student presents a course at both the Grade 11 level and the Grade 12 level, emphasis is placed upon the mark obtained in the more senior-level course.
-The University of Toronto reserves the right to take into account repeated courses, grades in specific subjects and other aspects of the student’s academic record.
+The University of Toronto reserves the right to consider repeated courses, grades in specific subjects and other aspects of the student’s academic record.

 All applicants, including those who must present proof of English facility, will be required to present a senior level English course (where an equivalent to Ontario ENG4U/EAE4U is available) for admission to all undergraduate programs, and the English grade will be included in the applicant’s calculated average.